Skip to main content

 • name: Your application's name.

-• database_url: A connection string to a Postgres database.
+• system_database_url: A connection string to your system database.
+This is the database in which DBOS stores workflow and step state; its schema is documented here.
+This may be either Postgres or SQLite, though Postgres is recommended for production.
 DBOS uses this connection string, unmodified, to create a SQLAlchemy engine.
 A valid connection string looks like:

 postgresql://[username]:[password]@[hostname]:[port]/[database name]